 For those who just can’t pass up a good deal, you can also opt for the 3-year plan.
 This knocks the monthly price down to $2.75 monthly for $99.00 every 3-years.

-Concerns to be Wary About
+Things to be Aware and Wary of

 As mentioned at the beginning of this article, VPNs can be leveraged for illegal means.
 But you should also be aware that even a VPN isn’t fully secure.